jameshughes89/cs102/src/site/asn1.rst

 Part 3 --- Load Files
 =====================

+This part is about populating the country catalogue based on information contained within text files.
+You will be required to perform some file I/O.

 #.
 Create a constructor that will setup the catalogue of countries based on some text files --- you may find this to be the must difficult part of the assignment
     * Takes two strings as parameters for the file names of the text files to be opened
     * Based on the continent file, the constructor will populate the ``countryContinent`` map